New Sydney Restrictions: Lockdown Rules Explained

 New COVID-19 restrictions for Greater Sydney

 These new restrictions will be introduced for Greater Sydney for the immediate future, following updated health advice from the Chief Health Officer Dr Kerry Chant about the growing risk to the community.
-It follows the extension of the Sydney lockdown restrictions earlier this week.

 “I know that this has been a long journey in the fight against COVID but we cannot stumble over this hurdle,” Dr Chant said.
 “This is an incredibly challenging time and I want to stress I am incredibly concerned.
 I need all members of the community to follow the public health advice.”